DOL Certification Data · Updated Apr 2026

 What is the H1B Sponsorship Score?

-The Sponsorship Score is H1BTracker's proprietary grading system that rates employers from A (best sponsor) to F (worst) based on four factors: approval rate (40%), wage vs prevailing wage (30%), sponsorship volume consistency (20%), and denial rate (10%).
+The Sponsorship Score is H1BTracker's proprietary grading system that rates employers from A (best) to F based on four factors: approval rate (40%), wage vs prevailing wage (30%), sponsorship volume consistency (20%), and denial rate (10%).

 Where does this data come from?